alokkumarr/my-big-project-/doc/design.md

 functionality self than bringing in the complexity of Quartz.
 This decision can be revisited later, if the needs come closer to what Quartz provides.

+Notes: There is currently no catchup of missed periods.
+If needed, have scheduler store the last processed period and step over each remaining time period to catch up until the current moment.